john-cd/rust_howto/src/other/data_processing/index.md

 ### polars

 Similar to the Pandas library in Python but in pure Rust.
-Uses the Apache Arrow Columnar Format as the memory model.
+Uses the {{i:Apache Arrow}} Columnar Format as the memory model.

 ### datafusion

-Apache DataFusion is an in-memory query engine that uses Apache Arrow as the memory model
+{{i:Apache DataFusion}} is an in-memory query engine that uses Apache Arrow as the memory model

 </div>